-In 2016, Susan trained and successfully completed the requisite courses and became an accredited mediator of Singapore Mediation Centre and a certified mediator with Singapore International Mediation Institute.
-As a continuing effort to shape the practice, Susan is looking to actively present mediation as a viable option in dispute resolution to her clients and to the wider community together with outreach partners.
+In 2016, Susan trained and successfully completed the requisite courses and became an accredited mediator of Singapore Mediation Centre.
+She is a certified mediator with Singapore International Mediation Institute.
+As a continuing effort to shape the practice, Susan is looking to actively present mediation and mediation advocacy as a viable option in dispute resolution to her clients and to the wider community together with outreach partners.

 Susan currently mediates with the following organisations:

-- associate mediator with the Family Panel of the Law Society Mediation Scheme;
+- the Family Panel of the Law Society Mediation Scheme;

-- associate mediator with the Family Panel of Singapore Mediation Centre;
+- the Family Panel of Singapore Mediation Centre;

-- mediator with MiKK e.V International Mediation Centre for Family Conflict and Child Abduction;
+- MiKK e.V International Mediation Centre for Family Conflict and Child Abduction;

 The effectiveness of Susan as a mediator, especially in the resolutions of family disputes, need be seen only from the success rate of her cases.
 Two thirds of the cases that Susan has mediated or co-mediated involved cross border marriages.
-As at the end of 2019, all her cases resulted in a settlement of terms culminating in Consent Orders before the Courts.
+As at 2021, over 90% of her cases resulted in a settlement of terms culminating in Consent Orders before the Courts.
 Those mediations went on for no more than a day.

 4 examples of the mediated settlements include: